wario-land/HackVault/tutorials/gba-music-editing.md

 Let's take the tune of [angry bird][angry-bird-midi] !

-To here a more or less accurate ingame version of the midi, you might need the [wario land 4 soundfont][wl4-soundfont]
+To here a more or less accurate ingame version of the midi, you might need the wario land 4 soundfont.

 The audio file plays like this with the soundfont :